As Ukraine’s military defends Kyiv, civilians are caught in the middle

 “If there is military equipment there and [the Russians] are saying we are launching at this military equipment, it undermines an assertion that they are attacking intentionally civilian objects and civilians,” said Richard Weir, a researcher in Human Rights Watch’s crisis and conflict division, who is working in Ukraine.

 Over the past month, Washington Post journalists have witnessed Ukrainian antitank rockets, antiaircraft guns and armored personnel carriers placed near apartment buildings.
 In one vacant lot, Post journalists spotted a truck carrying a multiple Grad rocket launcher.
-Checkpoints with armed men and barricades made up of sandbags, tires and boxes of molotov cocktails nearby are ubiquitous on city highways and residential streets.
+Checkpoints with armed men, barricades of sandbags and tires, and boxes of molotov cocktails are ubiquitous on city highways and residential streets.
 The sound of outgoing rockets and artillery can be heard constantly in Kyiv, the capital, the squiggly white trails of missiles visible in the sky.

 “Every day, it’s like this,” said Lubov Bura, 73, standing outside the apartment building where she lived that was destroyed two weeks ago.
 Moments later, as the building was still burning, the sound of outgoing Ukrainian rockets was heard again.
 “Sometimes it sounds closer, sometimes it seems far.
 We think about it and, of course, we are worried, especially in the night.”